-The Fund seeks to achieve its objectives by investing principally in floating rate debt securities.
+The Fund seeks to achieve its objectives by investing principally in high quality low duration debt securities.
 The Fund invests in floating rate debt securities with an interest rate that resets quarterly) based on the London Interbank Offered Rate ("LIBOR").
 While the Fund invests without restriction as to the maturity of any single debt security, the Fund's portfolio average effective duration (a measure of interest rate risk similar to maturity) will be one year or less.
-When the Fund invests in debt securities, each security must be rated no lower than the A category by Standard & Poor's Ratings Group or no lower than the A category by Fitch Ratings, Inc. If a debt security is downgraded to below an A rating, the Fund will sell such security within 30 days.
+When the Fund invests in debt securities, each security must be rated no lower than the A category by Standard & Poor's Ratings Group or no lower than the A category by Moody's Investors Service or no lower than the A category by Fitch Ratings, Inc. If a debt security is downgraded to below an A rating, the Fund will sell such security within 30 days.

 The Fund invests principally in floating rate US dollar denominated foreign and domestic bonds, corporate debt, bank loans, bank loan participations, commercial mortgage-backed securities ("CMBS"), residential mortgage-backed securities ("RMBS"), and collateralized loan obligations ("CLOs") and collateralized debt obligations ("CDOs") that are backed by domestic and foreign floating rate debt obligations, and US government securities.
 The Fund invests in both senior and subordinate debt tranches of CLOs, CDOs, RMBS and CMBS.
 Senior tranches are structured so they are first in line to receive payments from the underlying pool of loans, while subordinate tranches are lower in payment priority.
 Tranches rated A are typically no lower than third in payment priority and in all cases are not lowest in payment priority.
 The tranches receive payments from the principal and interest payments made by underlying borrowers in accordance to the rank of the tranche.
 Normally, CMBS, RMBS, CLOs, and CDOs have multiple tranches with investors in the bottom tranches having last priority to receive payment.
 By investing in A rated or better debt tranches, the Fund will not be less than third in priority for payment.
-The Fund allocates assets across security types without restriction, subject to the Fund's 80% floating rate debt security limitation.
+The Fund allocates assets across security types without restriction, subject to the Fund's 80% high quality low duration debt security limitation.